William W. Joscelyn

 William Wilkie Joscelyn (July 1, 1926 – December 1, 2015) was an American politician.
 A member of the Democratic Party, he served in the New Hampshire House of Representatives from 1990 to 1992.

 Life and career

 Joscelyn was born in Tilton, New Hampshire, the son of Edward Joscelyn and Ida Mae Mills.
 He attended and graduated from Tilton-Northfield High School.
-After graduating, he served in the armed forces during the Korean War, which after his discharge, he worked as a postal carrier.
+After graduating, he worked as a postal carrier.

 Joscelyn served in the New Hampshire House of Representatives from 1990 to 1992.

 Death

 Joscelyn died on December 1, 2015, at his home in Tilton, New Hampshire, at the age of 89.